MMunueraVilalta/AE4350-fFinalProject_Connect4-MarMunuera/README.md

 It is important that in order to use the code, all the folders must be added to the main path manually.

+The main file is train_RL_agent, that allows to train a DQN, SARSA, PG, AC, PPO and TRPO agent.
+However, only the DQN agent has been properly analysed in this project.

+## Additional consideration for visualization
+Currently the training algorithm is implemented using parallel computing.
+When parallel computing is done, the visualizer dissapears and the "win", "loose" or "tie" messages have to be commented for it to work properly.
+This is the current configuration.
+If parallel computing is not wanted then comment the following lines:

+""
+trainingOptions.UseParallel=true;
+trainingOptions.ParallelizationOptions.Mode="async";
+""